Quantum-Inventions/qa-automation-challenge/jobs/SDE/SDE-BE-JD.md

 - Develop web services to facilitate web or mobile clients
 - Collaborate with frontend developers to define API interfaces
-- Optimize application performance for scale
+- Design and optimize application performance for scale
+- Aid in team's growth with conscientious and healthy peer code review
 - Contribute to product functionality, features and UX brain-storming & discussions
-- Ensure high quality of code
+- Design and write high quality of code with long-term maintenance and readability in view
-- Code review
 - Stay up-to-date with emerging technology, frameworks, tools
 - Contribute towards refining team work flows, processes and tools

 ## Technologies we use

-- NodeJS, Serverless JRuby/Ruby on Rails, Java
+- NodeJS, Serverless, JRuby/Ruby on Rails, Java
-- Jasmine, Karma, Mocha, Chai, Sinon
-- Windows, MacOS, Linux
-- Git, Bitbucket
+- Git
 - Jenkins, Terraform, Docker
 - AWS